 Google Analytics is an essential data tool for businesses, but using it in a way that complies with the GDPR means taking some extra steps.

-Data Protection Authorities in the EU/EEA are still debating the legality of international data transfers regarding Google Analytics and whether GA4 adequately anonymizes IP addresses.
+Data Protection Authorities in the EU/EEA are still debating the legality of international data transfers regarding Google Analytics and whether GA4 adequately anonymizes IP addresses, so it’s vital you take all necessary actions to prove you’re using it in a GDPR-compliant way.